Physical activity is good for you

-The traditional belief has been that people with cancer should rest, reduce activity and avoid activities involving intense physical effort.
-There is now substantial evidence suggesting that the physical activity recommendations developed by the Department of Health are sufficient for most cancer survivors – a total of at least 30-minutes a day of moderate intensity physical activity on five or more days of the week.
+The physical activity recommendations developed by the Department of Health are sufficient for most cancer survivors – a total of at least 30-minutes a day of moderate intensity physical activity on five or more days of the week.

 Trust Led Exercise Programmes

+Ask your health care professional about physical activity opportunites specifically designed for people affected by cancer.
 Specific exercises soon after treatment can ease the symptoms of lymphoedema.
-Contact your health care professional for further information.
 More tailored exercise programmes may be suitable to your needs.
-Contact your health care professional for further details.